sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 to make changes especially bug fixes to this version.
 This is necessary if users won't immediately upgrade to the new version.

-    $ git checkout --branch v1.1-stable
+    $ git checkout -b v2.0.1-stable
-    $ git push --set-upstream origin v1.1-stable
+    $ git push --set-upstream origin v2.0.1-stable

 Next we want to tag this branch with a version number.
-To list the tags we can issue
+To list the already taken tags we can issue

     $ git tag
     v1.0
     v1.0.1
     v1.0.2
+    v1.1.0
+    v2.0.0

-To tag our branch we checkout *v1.1-stable* and then issue the tag command
+To tag our branch we checkout *v1.1-stable* (we should already be on that branch from the previous checkout command though) and then issue the tag command

-    $ git checkout v1.1-stable
+    $ git checkout v2.0.1-stable
-    $ git tag -a v1.1.0 -m "Secondhand V1.1.0 - Release 2015-09-18"
+    $ git tag -a v2.0.1 -m "Secondhand V2.0.1 - Release 2016-11-01"

 Finally push the tagged commit to Github with